The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: A -algebra associated to a

 equipped with pointwise algebraic operations and the uniform norm. \end{defn}

 Intuitively, these $*$\-/algebras can be viewed as built out of (typically discontinuous) tangent vector fields over $M \times [0, \infty)$.
-Although $\pialg(M)$ is too large a $C^*$-algebra to be of much use, it will contain our main construction in this section, $\AofM$, as a $C^*$-subalgebra.
+Although $\pialg(M)$ is too large a $C^*$-algebra to be of much use, it will contain our key object in this section, $\AofM$, as a $C^*$-subalgebra.
 A key ingredient is a following version of outward pointing Euler vector fields.

 \begin{defn} Let $\mnf$ be a {\hhs}.
 For any point $\xpt_0 \in \mnf$, we define the \emph{Clifford operator} $\cliffmult \in \piunbdd (M)$ by

 for any $\xpt \in \mnf$ and $t \in [0,\infty)$.
 We also write $\cliffmult^{M}$ when we need to emphasize the {\hhs} $M$. \end{defn}